lidat/knowledge-center/pages/knowledgedocs/Customer Experience/agent picture/Agent Picture Configuration Guide.md

 ![image alt text](img/picturewindow.png)

-* Note: In the case that "Agent picture" is enabled for a window but the agent did not configure their picture yet, the visitor will not see any picture while chatting with this specific agent. *
+<div class="note">Note: In the case that "Agent picture" is enabled for a window but the agent did not configure their picture yet, the visitor will not see any picture while chatting with this specific agent.</div>

 ### Configuring a default picture